 After a number of teasers in the recent months, the self-proclaimed ‘flagship killer’, One plus Two has finally been Announced today.
 As we all know, One plus aims to provide flagship level specs at a price point which does not leave a big hole in one’s pocket.
 That’s exactly what they are doing with this years flagship as well.
 Like last year, there are two variants available to choose from:

 The OnePlus 2 64GB with 4 GB RAM will cost $389

 The OnePlus 2 16GB with 3 GB RAM will cost $329

-There’s a little bit of disappointment with the 3 GB RAM on the 16 GB variant, but that shouldn’t be much of a problem for a while.
+There’s an ounce of disappointment with the 3 GB RAM on the 16 GB variant, but that shouldn’t be much of a problem in terms of performace for a while.

 So What’s New

 It’s safe to say that there is nothing ground breaking about this new device, but it’s no slouch either.
 So here’s what makes this device a worthy upgrade from the previous years iteration:

 1.8 GHz Snapdragon 810 Octa-core processor with 3 GB/4GB of RAM

 13 MP rear camera, 5 MP front camera.
 Same specs on paper as previous year, but a better performer.

 3300 mAh battery.
 Should do quite well with only a full HD screen to support instead of a qHD.